6 Essential Spices For Your Pantry

 I've chosen a range of spices that feature in my recipes and are versatile, easy to find, and have great health benefits too.
 While buying the seeds whole and grinding them might add the most flavour, pre-ground spices will save you time and still do the trick beautifully.

-While I do buy a lot of my spices from India, I’ve discovered a local spice shop in Sydney called Gewürzhaus where I buy all my spice blends.
-If you’re still getting used to experimenting with spice, or would like an affordable options, the home-brand grocery store versions will be just fine.
+While I do buy a lot of my spices from India, if you’re still getting used to experimenting with spice, or would like an affordable options, the home-brand grocery store versions work just as well.

 Cumin